Faaizz/sre_exercise/README.md

 ### Restrict inbound traffic to TCP protocol
 Prevent inbound traffic from other protocols (except SSH) as the cluster components only needs to communicate via SSH.
 This would provide better security.

+### Extract kops arguments into terraform variables
+Extract kops arguments: master node size, master node count, node size, and node count into terraform variables such that they can be dynamically changed at runtime.